kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - What I find very interesting is how the women in this sick history are as equally evil as the men.
 - What's unsurprising is how the men are happy to remain hidden while they push the women out in front, to eventually take the blame when it all goes tits-up for them, which is inevitable of course.
-- I wonder if, nowadays, girls with parents in the know get jobs as make-up artists, set designers, poisoners, rape victim shepherdesses, and similar, in the burgeoning local rape-spy-cam porn industry while their parents pray fervently that their daughters will not be targeted, but I guess even they become a coward's worthy challenge.
+- I wonder if, nowadays, girls with parents in the know get jobs as make-up artists, set designers, poisoners, rape victim shepherdesses, and similar, in the burgeoning local rape-spy-cam porn industry while their parents pray fervently that their daughters will not be targeted, but I guess even they become a coward's worthy challenge; perhaps especially so once they get bored with foreign women.

 ![Murderous bands of women](../../../content/images/women-as-bad.png)